GIScience/gis-training-resource-center/content/GIS_AA/GIS_AA_overview.md

 ## Tools and Methods Used in GIS for AA

-Many GIS in Anticipatory Action analyses rely on **specialised tools and platforms**.
+Many GIS analyses in Anticipatory Action analyses rely on **specialised tools and platforms**.
 These tools are documented in the **Tools & Methods** section of this platform.

 Commonly used tools include: